yuoohmaths/academic-webpage/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.
 ---

 I am a PhD student at the Mathematical Institute, University of Oxford, working on various aspects of network science.
 There are many fundamental problems in industry that are also of great research value.
-With our industrial partner [Tesco](https://www.tesco.com/), we are particularly interested in the retail industry, where two primary problems would be to understand the intrinsic relationships between products, including complements and substitutes.
+With our industrial partner [Tesco](https://www.tesco.com/), we are particularly interested in the retail industry, where one primary problem would be to understand the intrinsic relationships between products, including complements and substitutes.

 I am part of Cohort 5 in the [EPSRC Centre for Doctoral Training for Industrially Focused Mathematical Modelling (InFoMM)](https://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt/).

-My project is supervised by Prof. [Renaud Lambiotte](https://www.maths.ox.ac.uk/people/renaud.lambiotte/).
+My doctoral research is supervised by Prof. [Renaud Lambiotte](https://www.maths.ox.ac.uk/people/renaud.lambiotte/).